-I. D. BEARDEN, C. A. BERTRAND, J. L. BOONE, JR., E. R. GLAZENER (Head), L. V. HAWKINS
+H. D. BEARDEN, C. A. BERTRAND, J. L. BOONE, JR. D. R. CLARK, E. R. GLAZENER (Head), L. V. HAWKINS, R. J. VERNON

-It is the responsibility of the Industrial Education Department to develop master teachers and effective leaders in such human relationship vocations as teaching of ndustrial arts and vocational industrial education, technical education, vocational guidance, industrial school administration and supervision.
+It is the responsibility of the Industrial Education Department to develop master teachers, researchers, and effective leaders in such human relationship vocations as teaching of industrial arts and vocational industrial education, technical education, vocational guidance, industrial school administration and supervision.
 It is a major function of the department to promote the interest of industrial education programs and to afford opportunities for professional education, both theoretical and practical.
 Graduate degree programs in this department are: Master of Education, Master of Science, and Doctor of Education.
-A Professional Teaching Certificate for the state of Texas may be earned n this department to become a master teacher of industrial arts.
+To become a master teacher in industrial arts, a student may earn a Professional Teaching Certificate for the state of Texas through this department.

 The classrooms, laboratories, and libraries of Texas A&M University are made available to students for studying industrial education.
 The high schools in the vicinity of the University afford ample opportunity for students to observe the most modern techniques of teaching industrial subjects.